-ROS is typically reported as a percentage; so in most cases, you would be expected multiply that final number by 100 and use that to report your ROS — in this case, it would be 20%.
+ROS is typically reported as a percentage, so in most cases, you would be expected to multiply that final number by 100 and use that to report your ROS — in this case, it would be 20%.

 That percentage represents how many cents you make in profit for every dollar you earn in sales.
 Here, your ROS would be 20 cents per dollar.